devfile/registry-support/CONTRIBUTING.md

 Signed-off-by: First Lastname <email@email.com>
 ```

-You can easily add this footer to your commits by adding `-s` when running `git commit`.When you think the code is ready for review, create a pull request and link the issue associated with it.
+You can easily add this footer to your commits by adding `-s` when running `git commit`.
+When you think the code is ready for review, create a pull request and link the issue associated with it.

 Owners of the repository will watch out for and review new PRs.

-By default for each change in the PR, GitHub Actions and OpenShift CI will run checks against your changes (linting, unit testing, and integration tests)
+By default for each change in the PR, GitHub Actions and OpenShift CI will run checks against your changes (linting, unit testing, and integration tests).

 If comments have been given in a review, they have to be addressed before merging.